victorkingi/sally/setup/README.md

 ## Getting Started
 All required files and keys have been pre-generated as the setup process takes time.
-If you would like to generate your own nodes and ethereum addresses, follow the instructions below.
-If not follow steps 1 and 2.
-Extract the zip file inside `geth/` directory using `tar -xzvf  "geth/${TAR_FILE_NAME}" --directory geth --strip-components=1` command.
+If you would like to generate your own nodes and ethereum addresses, follow [Setup a new network](#setup-a-new-network).
+If not, follow [Run existing network](#run-existing-network). .
 Run `start_bnode.sh` in one terminal, and run all `start_node_x.sh` commands, each, in separate terminals.

 ### Run existing network
+NB:- All this commands except for git clone should be run inside `year3_project_code/` directory.

+1. `git clone https://github.com/victorkingi/year3_project_code.git` in a folder.

+2. .
+Go to [Official Ethereum Download Page](https://geth.ethereum.org/downloads/https://geth.ethereum.org/downloads/) and download the latest linux version of `geth & tools`.
+Move the `tar.gz` file downloaded to `year3_project_code/geth/` folder so that the next script can easily access it.
+You will need to run `mkdir geth` inside `year3_project_code/` incase `geth` folder doesn't exist.
+Make sure `geth` folder contains ONLY 1 file which is the zip file.

+3. Extract the zip file inside `geth/` directory using `tar -xzvf  "geth/${TAR_FILE_NAME}" --directory geth --strip-components=1` command.

+4. While in root directory, `year3_project_code`, run each `./start_node_{x}.sh` script in a separate terminal to start all geth nodes.
+At this point, the nodes should start looking for peers, while submitting blocks and communicating with each other.

 ### Setup a new network
 1.  `git clone https://github.com/victorkingi/year3_project_code.git` in a folder.